ChrisGermano/Minutes/README.md

 Minutes
 =======

 A story-based point and click whodunit

+By Chris Germano, Duncan MacLeod, and Justin Yang